Madrid and Barcelona are Spain's two most popular cities. Thousands of tourists everyday travel between the two, largely by train and plane.

 The AVE train has revolutionized travel in Spain.
 Visitors to Madrid now have the option of a day trip to Barcelona, which wouldn't have been possible before.
 The airline industry had to respond to the new level of ease provided by the AVE, which they did.
 Now no big cities in Europe have better transport options between them than Madrid and Barcelona do.

 Madrid to Barcelona: AVE Train or Iberia Air Shuttle?

 By Train: The AVE train revolutionized transport from Madrid to Barcelona.
-Travel time was cut to around two hours and 30 minutes and with the train stations being more central than the airports and no need to check in, getting between Spain's biggest cities became much quicker by train than by plane.
-Ticket costs vary hugely: check prices for train tickets in Spain on Rail Europe or on Renfe.es.
+Travel time was cut to around two hours and 30 minutes.
+And with the train stations being more central than the airports in each city and no need to check in as one does for flights, getting between Spain's two biggest cities became much quicker by train than by plane.
+Ticket costs vary hugely; check prices for train tickets in Spain on the national rail service website, Renfe.es.